IntegroLabs/hicetnunc/public/languages/documents/terms-en.md

 TEIA is an open, digital platform of ideas and works of creativity.
 It is an artwork made of artworks; Artists and collectors coming together as equal lovers of creativity in order to emancipate and democratize art.

 We want to elevate art, no matter how known or unknown the artist.
 We want to protect our art.
 We want to fill the blank canvas that is TEIA.TEIA is not a company.
-We do have founders, but we don’t have leaders.
-We don’t have a board, we have members.
+We are a self sustaining organization managed by the community for the community.

 TEIA is built and improved by its participants.
 We believe that we as a collective can be bigger than the sum of our members.
 We strive to improve TEIA in a decentralised manner.
 That means we build everything at once, everything follows chaotic growth.
 This infinite process might at times look disorganized from the outside looking in, but it isn't: The community organizes itself; chaos creates beauty.